Two students and a lecturer in the middle of a brightly-lit field of grass, collecting and examining specimens

 Be part of the future of food and farming and lead the drive towards resilient food systems.

-Our course recognises changes in UK agriculture in the wake of recent policy developments, and the impact of climate change.
+Help solve the world's most pressing problems today growing enough quality food in a climate-friendly, profitable way.
+Our course is responsive to change in UK agriculture policy developments.
 It covers all aspects of arable and livestock farming, as well as the wider environment in which production will be taking place.

 We explore food production systems and precision farming – but also the economic, social and environmental sustainability of production practices, food security, consumer behaviour and supply chains.